 There are three divisions in the Ultra category: Men's, Women's and Mixed.
 To qualify for the mixed division teams must have at least 3 women.
 To be in the women's division the team must be all women.
-Once the race begins team divisions are final and cannot be changed.
-Teams are encouraged to check their division on their team profile before the race to ensure they are in the correct division.
+Team divisions and classifications are final the Tuesday before race day.
+We will not change team divisions or classifications after the race has begun.